Information About Us

 What is Power Co-op Employee Credit Union?

-Power Co-op Employees Credit Union was chartered in 1956.
-From 29 members and $356 in assets after the first month of operation, it has grown to over 1960 members and $33.8 million in assets today.
+Power Co-op Employees Credit Union was chartered in 1956 by employees of Corn Belt Power Cooperative.
+From 29 members and $356 in assets after the first month of operation, it has grown to over 2300 members and $61.6 million in assets today.

 How is Power Co-op Employee Credit Union different?

 A credit union is a member owned and operated financial institution.
 Members have a "common bond" such as employment in the same occupation or company.